Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Implementation and Experiments

-Although the above results suggest that the FFM did not fit the data well in an absolute sense, similar findings might be expected for nearly any \textit{a priori} model.
+Although the above results indicate that the FFM did not fit the data well in an absolute sense, similar findings might be expected for nearly any \textit{a priori} model.
 It would therefore be useful to assess the FFM's value in a relative sense by contrasting it with a baseline model.
-To this end, we computed ${\rfi}\mathrm{s}$ for the fitted classifiers across random starts.
-As shown in Table~\ref{tab:3}, KNNs obtained much lower baseline model test set accuracies than NNs ($M = 0.65$ for KNNs vs. $M = 0.96$ for NNs).
-The KNN results suggest that the proposed FFM and the baseline zero-factor model had comparable fit, while the NN results suggest that the FFM fit the data better than the baseline model.
-This finding was reflected in the ${\rfi}\mathrm{s}$, which were much lower for KNNs than for NNs ($M = -0.49$ for KNNs vs. $M = 0.05$ for NNs).
+To this end, we computed ${\rfi}\mathrm{s}$ for the fitted NNs across random starts.
+As shown in Table~\ref{tab:3}, NNs obtained high baseline model test set accuracies ($M = 0.93$, $SD < 0.01$), suggesting that the FFM fit the data better than the zero-factor baseline model.
+This finding was reflected in the ${\rfi}\mathrm{s}$, which fell between $1 - M_{\prop} / M_{\base} = -0.05$ and one ($M = 0.25$, $SD = 0.02$).
 No C2ST-RFIs exceeded the provisory cutoff of $0.9$ suggested as an indicator of good fit.
-The additional RFI computations were also fast, taking at most around $18$ seconds or less.
+The additional RFI computations were also fast, taking close to an additional minute.